FluentLenium/FluentLenium/docs/docs/configuration.md

 }
 ```

-And then, configure the following properties.
+And then, configure the following properties:

 ```
 webDriver=remote